TeachersFirst Online Learning

 Close Link

 Create, curate, and share web content with Wakelet.
 Save online links, including articles, videos, tweets, and more then organize them into collections called wakes.
 Share collections with a personalized link or use the embed code to embed anywhere online.
 Use the keyword search to explore and view wakes created by other Wakelet members.
 Save information from other wakes to your account for use in your own wakes.
 To make your wakes more distinctive, add a cover image, background, and choose the layout you prefer.
-Wakelet works smoothly with many apps such as Microsoft Teams, Google Classroom, and Flip, just to name a few.
+Wakelet works smoothly with many apps, such as Microsoft Teams and Google Classroom.
+Note: New users of the free version of Wakelet will be able to create up to three collections, with a maximum of 50 items in each.

 In the Classroom